conal/quotes/quotes.md

 "The greatest obstacle to discovering the shape of the earth, the continents, and the oceans was not ignorance but the illusion of knowledge." - Daniel J. Boorstin

-"In the beginner's mind there are many possibilities, but in the expert's there are few." - Shunryu Suzuki
+"In the beginner's mind there are many possibilities, but in the expert's there are few." - Shunryu Suzuki (*Zen Mind, Beginner's Mind*)

 "To get the viewpoint of the other person appreciatively and profoundly and reconcile it with his own so far as possible is the supreme achievement of man and his highest vocation." - Henry Nelson Wieman